SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DomHelper_class.md

 ### Reading DOM data

 When reading DOM data using the `Read(FilterElement<T>)` methods, you can opt to do a single read or retrieve the results in pages.
 When there is a chance that a lot of records can be returned, using paging is highly recommended.
 This ensures that a response is not too large, as large responses can have a negative impact on performance.
 It also gives you the chance to make a decision in the code to abort the action without having to retrieve all records.
+Additionally, from DataMiner 10.4.11/10.5.0 onwards<!--RN 40654-->, when you opt to retrieve the results in pages, you can specify a custom page size, which further optimizes performance.
+The page size must be set between 10 and 500.
+If a value outside this range is provided, it will automatically default to 10 or 500, respectively.
+Prior to DataMiner 10.4.11/10.5.0, the default page size is 500.

 **Read all without paging:**